Brain science startup NeuroQore hopes its magnets will cure depression

 When a desirable brainwave pattern appears, the neurofeedback machine sends a pleasant tone (positive feedback) into the patient’s ears, which hopefully causes the brain to prolong that desirable brainwave pattern.
 Over time, the brain is trained to prolong a healthy brainwave pattern permanently.

-NeuroQore works in a slightly different way.
+NeuroQore is based on rTMS technology.
+It works in a slightly different way than other neurofeedback or electrical stimulation therapies.
 Rather than sending pleasant tones through the ears to train the brain, it uses the magnetic pulses to send those tones directly into the brain to create positive feedback on its own.

 NeuroQore also measures its results with biomarkers as physical evidence.
 Unlike with talk therapy or drugs, this takes out some of the guesswork of if and where the brain might be improving.